 PO Box 44165

 If you don’t have an appeal form from your plan, you can also use this form.

 Unfortunately, being unaware of the requirement to have prescription drug coverage is unlikely to be a successful basis for your appeal.
 However, the following are good reasons to appeal and may result in the elimination or reduction of your penalty:

 - You had creditable drug coverage during some or all of the time period in question

 - Call your former plan and ask for a letter proving that you were enrolled in creditable drug coverage.
 Make sure to attach this letter to your appeal form.
 Your employer or union may also be able to confirm the fact that you had creditable drug coverage.

 - You had non-creditable drug coverage, but your or your spouse’s employer or insurer told you it was creditable or didn’t inform you that it was non-creditable

 - You were ineligible for Medicare’s prescription drug plan (e.g., if you were living outside the U.S. or incarcerated)

 - You couldn’t enroll into creditable drug coverage because of a serious medical emergency

 The appeal deadline is 60 days from the date you received the letter informing you about the penalty.
 If you miss this deadline, you can write a letter explaining why you had good cause, or a good reason—like serious illness—that prevented you from appealing on time.
 Attach this letter to your appeal.
-Once your appeal is submitted, you can expect a determination from MAXIMUS within 90 days.
+Once your appeal is submitted, you can expect a determination from C2C Innovative Solutions within 90 days.
 In the meantime, pay the LEP to your plan along with your premium.
 If your appeal is successful, your plan has to pay you back for the LEP payments you made while your appeal was pending.